Writing together.

 Thinking together.

-When writers work as a collective, however loosely formed, they can move mountains and penetrate the borders of cultural understanding, forever changing how they and their readers see the world.
-In the nineteenth century in Cambridge, Massachusetts, a “brotherhood of the Like-Minded” began meeting regularly to discuss their views, which were distinct in every way except their liberality.
-Labeled the Transcendental Club by a disparaging critic, this disparate band of writers, thinkers, and theologians would go on to publish its own groundbreaking literary journal, The Dial, and pen some of the most influential texts of the century, from Ralph Waldo Emerson’s “Nature” to Margaret Fuller’s Woman in the Nineteenth Century to Henry David Thoreau’s Walden.
-The Transcendentalist Club is just one example of the many literary fellowships, from the Dark Tower salons of the Harlem Renaissance to the Friday Clubs of the Bloomsbury Group, in which writers have found camaraderie through mutual support and empathetic conversation.
+When writers work as a collective, we can impact psychology and culture in lasting ways, forever changing how we and our readers see the world.
+In the nineteenth century in Cambridge, Massachusetts, a “brotherhood of the Like-Minded” began meeting regularly to discuss their views, which diverged in every way except their shared progressivism.
+Labeled the Transcendental Club by a disparaging critic, this band of writers, thinkers, and theologians would go on to publish its own groundbreaking literary journal, The Dial, and pen some of the most influential texts of the century, from Ralph Waldo Emerson’s “Nature”, to Margaret Fuller’s Woman in the Nineteenth Century, to Henry David Thoreau’s Walden.
+The Transcendentalist Club is just one example of the countless literary fellowships, from the Dark Tower salons of the Harlem Renaissance to the Friday Clubs of the Bloomsbury Group, in which writers working in English have found not only camaraderie, but influence, through mutual support and empathetic conversation.

 Teaching together.